Teradata/ai-unlimited/deployments/azure/README.md

 in the Custom deployment Dialog, select your Subscription.
 Also set:
 - The region to deploy in.
-- The name to use for the created resources ( the resouce group, network, subnet and role will use this value as their name )
+- The name to use for the created resources ( the resource group, network, subnet and role will use this value as their name )
 - The CIDR to use for the Network
 - the CIDR to use for the Subnet in the new network
 - the CIDR to use for the ALB Subnet in the new network